Weighted Serratus Shrug

 - 1

-Stand tall with your feet hip-width apart, holding a dumbbell or weight in each hand at your sides.
+Stand tall with your feet shoulder-width apart, holding a dumbbell in each hand with your arms extended straight down by your sides.

 - 2